 - Campfire Wishing Stones A huge success for all ages!
 Tweens can heat the rocks in the campfire, remove with tongs (with teen/adult help), and create their own melted art at the picnic table.
 We’ve made these in the campfire, in our backyard firepit, and in the oven.

 - Geocaching.
 Our family has been geocaching for a few years now, and tweens are the perfect age to be introduced to the game.
 A handheld GPS (or a smartphone with a geocaching app, though they are less accurate and require a cell signal) is needed, but can be found in a wide variety of price ranges.
-One great option is a geocaching-specific device aimed specifically at tweens and beginners called the Geomate Jr. (affiliate link) that works very well.
-We use the either the Geomate or one of the Garmin eTrex (affiliate link) models when we go searching.
+One great option is a geocaching-specific device aimed specifically at tweens called the Geomate Jr. that works very well.
+We use the either our smartphones (if the cache is close to a road) or a handheld gps when we go searching.
 Seeking the hidden cache container also is a great way to add some interest to a hike.
 Find out more at geocaching.com.

 - Fairy/Gnome Houses Building fairy houses (or gnome houses for those tweens not keen on fairies) is a fun way to use natural materials found on a hike or around the campsite.
 It has building/engineering fun + whimsical fantasy for kids with varying interests.
 Kids can work together to build one house, or separately to create their own creations.